dntfury/play_image/README.md

 # play_image
 ## In a Nutshell
-Fun little apllication to resize and compress images
+Program to to resize & compress images
+> resizer.py

+Program to to apply filters on images
+>image_filters_play.py

+Program to to apply upscale on images ......to be

-## Functionalities
+## Functionalities resizer.py
 -Resize the image by taking integer input in pixel lenths
 <br>-can also give quality parameter to reduce size(storage) of image
 ## Developed with